stephpy/timeline-bundle/README.md

 As soon as posible:

 - Notification system !
-- Making webservices
+- Making webservices (difficult to return subject, cod, coi ... is it interesting to do that ?)

-May be ...:
+May be ...

 - Can use Doctrine ODM, Propel, etc ...
 - ** Separate in HighcoTimelineClientBundle and HighcoTimelineServerBundle, because you may want to use only client part (get timeline/wall) and set server part in an other one app **